 TGax editor, please update the last paragraph in this subclause as shown below:

-[20080]When a 6 GHz AP sends a Probe Response frame in response to a Probe Request frame with the broadcast destination address, the response shall be sent to the broadcast destination address.
+[20080]A 6 GHz AP shall not respond to a Probe Request frame if it is unable to satisfy the response criteria specified in the FILS Request Parameters element carried in a Probe Request frame (see 11.1.4.3.4 (Criteria for sending a response)).
+A 6 GHz AP shall respond with the next Beacon frame if the conditions specified in 11.1.4.3.4 (Criteria for sending a response) for beacon response are satisfied.
+When a 6 GHz AP sends a Probe Response frame in response to a Probe Request frame with the broadcast destination address, the response shall be sent to the broadcast destination address.

 26.17.2 HE BSS operation in the 6 GHz band